Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Introduction

 Another category of advanced sampling methods is known as generalized ensemble algorithms, which includes simulated tempering~\cite{marinari1992simulated}, replica exchange~\cite{TREMD, HREMD}, expanded ensemble~\cite{EXE}, $\lambda$-dynamics~\cite{knight2009lambda}, and their variations~\cite{oshima2019replica, knight2011multisite}.
-These methods do not require any predefined CVs, but a series of intermediate or auxiliary states with modified probability of the coordinates of the system.
-These intermediates are chosen to remove or lessen the kinetic barriers between end states of interest.
-These states are defined by varying the temperature or the Hamiltonian of the system to allow an additional sampling dimension, which created nonphysical pathways for the system to circumvent free energy barriers in the configurational space.
-Increasing the probability overlap between adjacent intermediate states can often enhance the diffusion in not only the temperature/Hamiltonian direction, but also the configurational space.
-In replica exchange, these states are sampled with the ensembles progressing forwards in time in parallel, while in serial approaches, a single simulations can move between states in either discrete (expanded ensemble) or continuous space ($\lambda$-dynamics).
-In order to have even sampling between the states, one must add biases or weights to the higher free energy states so they can be sampled.
-These weights, which are absent in replica exchange, similarly modify the underlying free energy surface as the biasing potentials in metadynamics do.
-Notably, these intermediate or auxiliary states can be useful for reasons other than simply accelerating sampling.
+These methods do not require any predefined CVs, but a series of intermediate or auxiliary states with modified probabilities of the coordinates of the system.
+These states are typically defined by varying the temperature or the Hamiltonian of the system.
+The motivation to introduce these states is often physical; for example, alchemically connecting two end states with a molecule deleted or ``mutated'' is usually the most efficient way to calculate many free energy differences~\cite{mey2020best}.
 For example, the sampling in the temperature space allows us to determine thermodynamic observables of interest as a function of temperature, while simulations with alchemical intermediate states are useful for calculating the free energy difference between the end states of alchemical processes.
-In free energy calculations where the temperature is constant, sampling in alchemical intermediate states obviates the need of defining CVs, which could be non-trivial in systems where the slowest-relaxing coordinates are not intuitive, such as the escape of a ligand from a buried binding pocket~\cite{buried1, buried2}.
+In free energy calculations, sampling in alchemical intermediate states obviates the need of defining CVs, which could be non-trivial in systems where the slowest-relaxing coordinates are not intuitive, such as the escape of a ligand from a buried binding pocket~\cite{buried1, buried2}.